jbdatascience/cookiecutter-OasisModel/README.md

 cookiecutter-OasisModel
 =======================

-A cookiecutter project structure for Oasis models that can be replicated using the <a href="https://pypi.python.org/pypi/cookiecutter" target="_blank">`cookiecutter` Python tool</a>.
+A cookiecutter project structure for Oasis models that can be replicated using the <a href="https://pypi.python.org/pypi/cookiecutter" target="_blank">`cookiecutter`</a> Python tool.

 ## First steps